Circulation of Works Outside Quebec

 - have published, in a context recognized by peers, at least one book or three texts in a literary genre eligible for the CALQ.
 Electronic publications and self-published works are also eligible.
 A context recognized by peers does not include the university research and academic publishing milieus.

-Exceptionally, during the COVID-19 pandemic, graduates students from art schools from post-secondary institutions who specialize in art are eligible in the discipline in which they studied, even if they do not meet all the eligibility criteria.
+Exceptionally, in the context of the post-COVID-19 relaunch, graduates students from art schools from post-secondary institutions who specialize in art are eligible in the discipline in which they studied, even if they do not meet all the eligibility criteria.

 Music and Popular Song